viktorvoltz/theming/README.md

 ## key code

-in `main()` and before `runApp()` is loaded, a single instance of `SharedPreferences` (none is created again thoughout the app) is gotten and passed into `ThemeProvider`.
+in `main()` and before `runApp()` is loaded, a single instance of `SharedPreferences` (none is created again thoughout the app) is created and passed into `ThemeProvider`.
 This is bacause it is imperative to acquire the last/previous theme state before loading the app. yes, `themeProvider.assertTheme()`.

 ```dart
 final pref = await SharedPreferences.getInstance();